 So next stage was to get some scaffolding up and build up the next bit, I decided to buy some scaffolding as I’m building this myself I knew it would be a long term project and renting scaffolding was going to be a complete non starter, so 4 grand later I own a load of scaffolding.

-As usual the walls flew up fairly quickly, until you get to a gable or a window
+As usual the walls flew up fairly quick

 So in my last thrilling instalment I was moaning about how I had just spent 6 days putting in the first row of blocks